jerome38100/Shutter-RCSwitch-Wifi-Dongle-Jarolift-Somfy-MQTT-/README.md

 * CPU Frequency: "80 MHz"
 * Upload speed: "115200"

 Dont forget to set the correct serial port (Tools->Port) after plugging the USB connector of the NodeMCU into the computer.

-Upload the compiled sketch into the NodeMCU.
-Second, you need to upload the files from the data directory into the SPIFFS area.
-This is only necessary on first use of the NodeMCU and then only after the content of the files has changed.

 ### Uploading files to SPIFFS (ESP8266 internal filesystem)